EnFinlay/CLRS/README.md

 I'm already capable in Javascript, Java, and C++, so the functional language implementations will come a little later.

-Since this exercise should build good habits, each implementation should include proper commenting, error handling, and testing.
+Since this exercise should build good habits, each implementation will include proper commenting, error handling, and testing.